 This doesn’t mean that influencer marketing is dead, but we’re now discovering a new breed of influencer – the employee advocate.

 Employee advocates promote the organization and represent the brand.
-This may be via social media or a planned content marketing strategy but is often spontaneous and natural when employees are truly engaged at work and believe in the brand they’re working on behalf of.
+This may be via social media or a planned employee engagement content marketing strategy but is often spontaneous and natural when employees are truly engaged at work and believe in the brand they’re working on behalf of.

 Engaged employees are hard-working, loyal, and committed to business improvement and customer satisfaction.
 Engaged and activated employees deliver more value both to the company and its customers.
 Who better to sing the praises of your organization than an employee who truly believes in the value of what you’re trying to achieve?